 Here’s what you should do if your car refuses to move forward.
 It’s better that you follow these guidelines step by step to get the maximum possible benefits.

-Have your little oasis ready on your road trip
+Have your little oasis ready for your road trip

 This is what many people like to call a “breakdown kit.”
 These basically are the most critical sets of supplies that would assist you until help arrives, or you manage to fix the car yourself.